braidn/Knowledge-Repo/ArModelRelationships.md

   * considered a many-to-many relationship
   * used in both models (no need to use has_one or has_many)
   * active record creates a join table (named after both table names connected with a _ in alphabetical order)
+* Any of these can be explicitely linked to the class using the `class_name:` hash key.
+  * ex: `belongs_to :subscription, class_name: Juice::Subscription`

 ###Relations